 EPA is especially important for supporting heart health.
-Merilyn likes Renew Life’s Norwegian Gold EPA 1000 Omega, which offers a high dose of EPA to help lower triglyceride levels.
+We like Metagenics OmegaGenics EPA softgels, which offers a high dose of EPA to help lower triglyceride levels.

-Hawthorn, one of Merilyn’s favorite heart herbs, directly supports cardiovascular function.
+One of Merilyn’s favorite heart herbs, hawthorn directly supports cardiovascular function.
 She recommends Gaia Herbs’ Hawthorn Supreme.

-CoQ10 is a crucial nutrient to take preventively, as it supports cardiovascular function as an antioxidant.
-Merilyn recommends CoQ10 from Pure Encapsulations or Xymogen.
+CoQ10 is a crucial nutrient to take preventatively, as it supports cardiovascular function as an antioxidant.
+We recommend Doctor’s Best High Absorption C0Q10 with Bioperine.

 As always, speak with your doctor about your heart health and whether prescription cholesterol or blood pressure medications are needed to help manage your heart disease risk.